Golf Golz

 Beginners

 For those new to the sport, breaking 120 may be an initial aim.
 This scoring range is normal for beginners who are still figuring out the nuances of swing techniques, course management, and mental components of the game.
-Beginners should concentrate less on the scores and more on creating a regular swing, learning the rules, and enjoying the game.
+Beginners should concentrate less on the scores and more on creating a regular swing, learning the rules, taking lessons, and enjoying the game.
 Patience, practice, and tenacity are all required for improvement.

 Amateurs